andersfibiger/csharper/README.md

 ## Known Issues

-* Omnisharp doesn't recognize the inserted mockings until it's been restarted.
+* Omnisharp doesn't recognize the inserted mockings until it's been restarted or vscode reloaded.
 * The inserted mockings can be below the test class scope if there is not sufficient space before
 * Using statements for the inserted dependencies are not inserted

 ## Release Notes

+### 0.0.2

+* Fixed naming of dependencies with generics
+* Fixed issue with dependencies with multiple generics being parsed wrong

 ### 0.0.1